SilentNomad723/Nomad-Archive/README.md

 Several components are incomplete or intentionally left ambiguous.

 # Contents
-Lost experiments
+-Lost experiments
-cryptographic routines
+-cryptographic routines
-Abandoned payloads
+-Abandoned payloads

 # Notes
-Instruction format changed multiple times
+-Instruction format changed multiple times
-Test vectors may appear meaningful but are not guaranteed to decode Some artifacts are preserved for historical reasons only
+-Test vectors may appear meaningful but are not guaranteed to decode -Some artifacts are preserved for historical reasons only

 ## Status
 This project is no longer maintained.